NextronSystems/thor-manual/usage/scan.rst

 Risky Flags
 -----------

-This list contains flags that should better be avoided unless you know exactly what you're doing.
+This list contains flags that should generally be avoided unless you know exactly what you are doing.

 .. list-table::
   :header-rows: 1